The Science - Sterilization Technology Foundation

 Medical device sterilization: Electronics, polymers, optical components, sensors, and battery-containing devices that cannot tolerate thermal or ionizing methods

-Human tissue processing: Allograft tissue prepared for clinical transplantation, where irradiation or heat would compromise biological structure
+Human tissue processing: Allograft tissue prepared for clinical transplantation under FDA oversight, where irradiation or heat would compromise biological structure and osteoinductive function

-Pharmaceutical manufacturing: Cleanroom and isolator decontamination in environments requiring validated sterility without residue
+Pharmaceutical manufacturing: Cleanroom and isolator decontamination in environments requiring validated sterility without residue—the standard against which all others are measured

 Hospital environments: Operating suites, patient rooms, and critical care areas where rapid turnaround and material compatibility are required

-When the most delicate sterilization challenges arise—across healthcare, pharmaceutical, and advanced manufacturing—VHP has become the established methodology of choice.
+When the most delicate sterilization challenges arise—across healthcare, pharmaceutical, and advanced manufacturing—VHP is the established methodology of record.
+TheBOX® brings that same lineage to cannabis.

 Cannabis Application